A Dozen Vegetables You Can Grow in Pots

 You can grow any number of peppers in a container, but one of the absolute easiest vegetables to grow in pots or containers is the banana pepper.
 Less fickle about temperature ranges when it comes to pollination, it easily sets fruit when bell peppers are struggling at the same feat.
 The upright plants need no staking, and the sweet, banana-shape peppers are a nice addition to fresh salads.
 Remove peppers with pruners, as pulling them often breaks the stems.

 Onions are a great addition to the garden, growing equally well in the ground or in containers.
 The key factor is water for these easy vegetables to grow in pots.
 They need a loose, well-drained soil so the bulbs don’t rot.
 But with short roots, a consistent source of moisture is important for plump bulbs to develop.
-Grow your choice of white, yellow or red onions.
-These are easy vegetables every Midwestern gardener should grow, some are even easy vegetables to grow in pots.
+Grow your choice of white, yellow or red onions from seeds.

 Leaf lettuce is nutritious and delicious.
 Unfortunately, it can also be expensive, which is why more and more gardeners are growing it themselves as they make easy vegetables to grow in pots.
 This cool-season stalwart is easy to raise in place from seed.
 And it’s so productive you can harvest the veggies continually for weeks on end.
 Many different varieties are available, some with colorful and frilly leaves that give it cache as an ornamental.
 A large container is best so there’s room for multiple plants.